 The hearing may be adjourned (i.e. delayed/suspended) to another date, for example if the Court decides to give you more time to provide evidence about your financial circumstances, but you should still attend court on the first date shown on the petition.

-This resource was published 20/07/2016.
+This resource was published 20/07/2016, and last updated on 26/08/2021.
 This is legal information only and does not constitute legal advice.
 You should always contact a lawyer for advice specific to your situation.